Up to 35% of all diamonds in the world emit a glow when subjected to ultraviolet light. This glow is called fluorescence.

-Faint fluorescence requires a complete darkness to be observed.
-It is not considered to be detrimental to the value of the diamond.
+When we refer to stone's fluorescence, we mean medium to very strong fluorescence.
+Faint fluorescence is not considered to be detrimental to the value of the diamond.

 There is little science to back up claims that fluorescent diamonds are inferior stones.
 Fluorescence commonly occurs in only 25-35% of all diamonds.
 According to GIA, fewer than 0.2% of the fluorescent diamonds appear "hazy or oily," so the ill effect is incredibly rare.

 A fluorescent stone is the cashmere sweater with the red dot of the diamond world - the regret lingers long after the joy of getting a bargain is forgotten.

 Fluorescence is an ability of a diamond to emit a glow when subjected to ultraviolet light, just like Fido's stains do.
 According to GIA research, up to 35% of all diamonds in the world fluoresce.
 Fluorescence intensity depends on the UV light strength and ambiance lighting.
 Disco lighting, fluorescent bulbs, and natural sunlight all have a UV component that triggers the glow.